Indian lentil curry with spinach is a wholesome bowl of delicious. If you are looking for something that’s healthy but still tastes great this is it.

 - 2 Tbsp garlic ginger paste - recipe link below

-- 2 Tbsp tomato paste diluted in enough water to get to the consistency of passata
+- 1/4 cup tomatoes diced or use 2 Tbsp tomato paste diluted in 2 Tbsp water

 - Combine the lentils, water and turmeric in a pot big enough to hold the spinach.

 - Bring to a simmer and cook, covered, until the lentils disintegrate, about 40 minutes.
 Add a bit more water if needed.
 You are going for a thick puree consistency.